jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.9.11 Mosaic

-Mosaics two or more images together..
+Mosaics two or more images together.

 *Parameters*: